-Gluten-free pancakes that are light, fluffy and so full of flavor!
-They are going to be a new family favorite recipe whether you eat gluten-free or not… They are THAT good!
-Plus, they can be made in only 20 minutes.
+Gluten-free pancakes are light, fluffy and so full of flavor!
+The secret to the fluffiness is in the blend of gluten-free flour we use.
+This family favorite breakfast can be made in only 20 minutes.

 These yummy breakfast cakes first appeared in the cookbook my mom and I wrote together, Gluten-Free on a Budget, a few years back.
 Since then, we have had so many people tell us they have never had better pancakes.
 Truly an honor for us and so exciting to now share them here with all of you!